Sign In / Sign Out

 Define how democracy is connected to race and can serve as a platform for affecting change.

-We admit it, we’re different.
 The CSRD is the only organization in the State of Arizona and one of a very few organizations in the United States that offers citizens access to scholarly research, interdisciplinary study, discourse and debate and advocacy on cutting-edge issues related to race and democracy.
 Our programs, events and services are successful because they reach key community institutions that include media, businesses, government, community colleges, universities, community-based, non-profit and faith-based organizations.
 Some of our work with these groups also includes understanding culture and building community, anti-racism training and conflict resolution.
 The diversity of individuals that participate in and attend our programming includes different races and ethnicities, women, men, young adults, youth, seniors and individuals with disabilities.

 We strive to: